adamelso/rapid-transit/README.md

 Notes
 -----

  * This project uses the new Symfony 3 directory structure.
+Use `bin/console` instead of `app/console`.
- * This project uses the Sylius Resource Bundle.
+ * This project's `WebBundle` extends Sylius Resource Bundle.

 Roadmap
 -------

+ ✓ Use Sass and Compass to generate stylesheets.
+ ✓ Use Bower to install Javascript libraries.
  * Add Doctrine ORM support.
 Currently only Doctrine MongoDB ODM is supported.
  * Add continuous deployment functionality.
  * Use message queues to queue deployments.